Science in the Renaissance: Astronomy

 The astronomy of the late Middle Ages was based on the geocentric model described by Claudius Ptolemy in antiquity.
 Probably very few practicing astronomers or astrologers actually read Ptolemy's Almagest, which had been translated into Latin by Gerard of Cremona in the 12th century.
 Instead they relied on introductions to the Ptolemaic system such as the De sphaera mundi of Johannes de Sacrobosco and the genre of textbooks known as Theorica planetarum.
 For the task of predicting planetary motions they turned to the Alfonsine tables, a set of astronomical tables based on the Almagest models but incorporating some later modifications, mainly the trepidation model attributed to Thabit ibn Qurra.
 Contrary to popular belief, astronomers of the Middle Ages and Renaissance did not resort to "epicycles on epicycles" in order to correct the original Ptolemaic models—until one comes to Copernicus himself.

 Sometime around 1450, mathematician Georg Purbach (1423–1461) began a series of lectures on astronomy at the University of Vienna.
 Regiomontanus (1436–1476), who was then one of his students, collected his notes on the lecture and later published them as Theoricae novae planetarum in the 1470s.
 This "New Theorica" replaced the older theorica as the textbook of advanced astronomy.
 Purbach also began to prepare a summary and commentary on the Almagest.
 He died after completing only six books, however, and Regiomontanus continued the task, consulting a Greek manuscript brought from Constantinople by Cardinal Bessarion.
 When it was published in 1496, the Epitome of the Almagest made the highest levels of Ptolemaic astronomy widely accessible to many European astronomers for the first time.

 The last major event in Renaissance astronomy is the work of Nicolaus Copernicus (1473–1543).
 He was among the first generation of astronomers to be trained with the Theoricae novae and the Epitome.
 Shortly before 1514 he began to revive Aristarchus's idea that the Earth revolves around the Sun.
 He spent the rest of his life attempting a mathematical proof of heliocentrism.
 When De revolutionibus orbium coelestium was finally published in 1543, Copernicus was on his deathbed.
 A comparison of his work with the Almagest shows that Copernicus was in many ways a Renaissance scientist rather than a revolutionary, because he followed Ptolemy's methods and even his order of presentation.
-Not until the works of Johannes Kepler (1571–1630) and Galileo Galilei (1564–1642) was Ptolemy's manner of doing astronomy superseded.
+Not until the works of Tycho Brahe (1546-1601), Galileo Galilei (1564–1642) and Johannes Kepler (1571–1630) was Ptolemy's manner of doing astronomy superseded.
+The use of more advanced tables and mathematics would provide the impetus for the establishment of the Gregorian calendar in 1582 (primarily to reform the calculation of the date of Easter), replacing the Julian calendar, which had several errors.